AndreyTeets/FileServer/README.md

 ## Configuration
 Server settings are configured using the `appsettings.json` file.
 The file must exist at the path specified in the `FileServer_SettingsFilePath` environmental variable (which is by default set to `/app/settings/appsettings.json` in the provided container images) or in the working directory of the server if this environmental variable is unset.
 The file is hot-reloaded on change (including the logging configuration section).

+Template settings file can be found here [src/FileServer/appsettings.template.json](src/FileServer/appsettings.template.json).
+At a bare minimum the `signing key` and `login key` have to be changed, as they are empty in the template and the server will refuse to start with invalid settings.

 It's also possible to override the settings specified in the file using environmental variables.
 For example, setting the `FileServer__Settings__ListenAddress` environmental variable will override the `Settings.ListenAddress` setting specified in the `appsettings.json` file.

 Settings that can be configured: